BitmexTrader/DotFiles/README.md

 ![Neovim](img/Githeader.png)
 ## *Introduction*

-This is the setup that I have been working on, I started using NeoVim and Vim at the start of 2019, and can not stop trying make the best Config/ workflow I have a problem, have am on my 25th cinfig file(.vimrc /init.vim)
+This is the setup that I have been working on, I started using NeoVim and Vim at the start of 2019, and can not stop trying make the best Config/ workflow I have a problem, I am on my 25th cinfig file(.vimrc /init.vim)

 #### **The Configuration Layout**